 Dragon fruit can be found year-round, though the season peaks in summer and lasts into early autumn.

 To choose a ripe dragon fruit, look for bright, even-colored skin.
 A few blemishes on the skin are usual, but if the fruit has a lot of flaws, it may be over-ripe.
 Hold the dragon fruit in your palm, and try pressing the skin with your thumb or fingers.
 It should give a little, but shouldn’t be too soft or mushy.
 If it’s very firm, it will need to ripen for a few days.

 Storing Dragon Fruit

-Don’t cut your dragon fruit until you’re ready to eat it.
-Once cut, it needs to be refrigerated in a tightly sealed container.
+Please don’t cut your dragon fruit until you’re ready to eat it.
+Once it’s cut, it needs to be refrigerated in a tightly sealed container.
 This fruit can pick up the flavors and odors of other food, so the protection is necessary.
 It can remain fresh for a day, possibly a little longer, depending on how ripe it is.
 Once the flesh begins to turn brown and get mushy, it’s time to toss it.

 Ripe dragon fruit can sit on the counter for a few days.
 To store it longer, place the fruit in a sealed container and store it in the refrigerator.

 You can slice the dragon fruit in half like any other melon.
 You can then slice the flesh like a watermelon.
 Or if you have a melon baller, you can scoop it out into little fun balls.